HTML comments tags

-Similar to another programming, markup, and markdown languages, comments in HTML provide other developers with development specific information without affecting the user interface.
+Similar to other programming, markup, and markdown languages, comments in HTML provide other developers with development-specific information without affecting the user interface.
 Unlike other languages, however, HTML comments can be used to specify HTML elements for Internet Explorer only.
 This topic explains how to write HTML comments and their functional applications.

 A comment is a piece of code that is ignored by any web browser.
 It is a good practice to add comments into your HTML code, especially in complex documents, to indicate sections of a document, and any other notes to anyone looking at the code.
 Comments help you and others understand your code and increase code readability.
 HTML comments are placed in between <!-- ... --> tags.
 So, any content placed with-in <!-- ... --> tags will be treated as comments and will be completely ignored by the browser.

 Comments do not nest which means a comment cannot be put inside another comment.
 Second the double-dash sequence "--" may not appear inside a comment except as part of the closing --> tag.
 You must also make sure that there are no spaces in the start-of comment string.